StartSafe Recommendations for Personally Owned Windows, Macintosh, and Linux Computers (e.g. home and residence hall computers )

 To update your Windows 8 computer:

 To update your Windows 7 or Windows Vista computer:

-Older Microsoft Windows operating systems ( XP-SP2, 2000, 95, 98, ME, NT ) are no longer supported by Microsoft.
-As a result, security updates are no longer provided for these versions leaving your system in a vulnerable state to newer attacks.
+Older Microsoft Windows operating systems ( XP, 2000, 95, 98, ME, NT ) are no longer supported by Microsoft.
+As a result, security updates are no longer provided for these versions and they are not safe to use on a network.